Ghee, sugar prices up by Rs5, Rs2 at Utility Stores

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal cabinet Tuesday approved increase in prices of sugar and ghee by Rs2 and Rs5 respectively at the Utility Stores, besides sanctioning a subsidy of Rs2 billion per month for a period of five months to the Utility Stores Corporation (USC) for provision of edible items of daily-use to people at affordable rates.
-The raise in price would be notified in a few days.
+ISLAMABAD: The federal cabinet on Tuesday approved an increase in the prices of sugar and ghee by Rs2 and Rs5 respectively at the Utility Stores, besides sanctioning a subsidy of Rs2 billion per month for a period of five months to the Utility Stores Corporation (USC) for provision of edible items of daily-use to people at affordable rates.
+The raise in the prices would be notified in a few days.

-The cabinet meeting was held with Prime Minister Imran Khan in the chair.The cabinet meeting was held in Islamabad on Tuesday with Prime Minister Imran Khan in the chair.

-Special Assistant to Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan giving a briefing to media in Islamabad on said the package would help ensure availability of flour sugar rice and pulses among other edible items at the USC outlets at reasonable rates.
+Special Assistant to Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan giving a briefing to the media in Islamabad on the said package that would help ensure availability of flour, sugar, rice and pulses among other edible items at the USC outlets at reasonable rates.

-The utility stores have been directed to sell a 20-kg bag of wheat flour at Rs800, sugar at Rs70 per kg, ghee at Rs175 per kg while rice and pulses will be sold at 20 per cent reduced price, added Awan.
+The Utility Stores have been directed to sell a 20-kilogramme bag of wheat flour at Rs800, sugar at Rs70 per kg, ghee at Rs175 per kg while rice and pulses will be sold at 20 per cent reduced price, added Awan.

-She announced that the USC will also issue ration cards before the holy month of Ramazan which would provide a discount of 25-30 per cent on essential items.

 The cabinet gave approval for lifting ban on import of sugar to ensure supply of the commodity.
 She said export of sugar had been banned and a strategy was being devised to remove regulatory duty on the commodity.